Lightstreamer/Lightstreamer-example-MPNStockListMetadata-adapter-java/README.md

 ## Lightstreamer Compatibility Notes

 - Compatible with Lightstreamer SDK for Java Adapters Since 7.0
+- Configuration instructions compatible with Lightstreamer Server since version 7.1
+- For an example compatible with Lightstreamer Server version 7.0.x, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-MPNStockListMetadata-adapter-java/tree/for-server-7.0).
 - For an example compatible with Lightstreamer SDK for Java Adapters version 6.x, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-MPNStockListMetadata-adapter-java/tree/for-server-6).